 “Graph Theory for Systems Biology: Interval Graphs, Motifs, and Pattern Recognition.”
 John Jungck and Rama Viswanathan.
 In: Robeva R, ed.
 Algebraic and Discrete Mathematical Methods for Modern Biology, Chapter 1.
 Academic Press 2015 (in press).

 “Multiple visualizations of quantitative biology: The ESTEEM collection.”
 Rama Viswanathan and Gretchen Koch, Abstracts AMS, v.
 29, 257 (2008).
 Paper presented at the American Mathematical Society Annual Meeting, San Diego, California, January 9, 2008.

-žBioGrapher: An Excel Front-End for Computation of Graph Theoretical Properties and Graphical Visualization of Networks.Ó Poster: Rama Viswanathan (invited presenter at special NSF session), Han Lai, Hlaing Lin, Khalid Qumsieh, and John R. Jungck.
-Mathematical Society of America Annual Meeting, San Diego, California, January 7, 2008.
+“BioGrapher: An Excel Front-End for Computation of Graph Theoretical Properties and Graphical Visualization of Networks.”
+Poster: Rama Viswanathan (invited presenter at special NSF session), Han Lai, Hlaing Lin, Khalid Qumsieh, and John Jungck.
+American Mathematical Society Annual Meeting, San Diego, California, January 7, 2008.

-"Systems Biology Education: Exploring complex networks in DNA micorarrays and metabolonomics with BioGrapher and JavaBENZER."
+“Systems Biology Education: Exploring complex networks in DNA microarrays and metabolonomics with BioGrapher and JavaBENZER.”
 J. R. Jungck, R. Viswanathan, V. Streif, and D. Beck.
-Poster presented at The American Society for Cell Biology43rd Annual Meeting, San Francisco, California (December 2003).
+Poster presented at The American Society for Cell Biology 43rd Annual Meeting, San Francisco, California (December 2003).

 “Implementation of pulsed laser-based nanosecond luminescence and pump-probe experiments in the physical chemistry laboratory.”
 Roland D. Saito and R. Viswanathan.
 Poster presentation, American Chemical Society National Conference, San Diego (April 2, 2001).